Tobacco Tax Administration

 - stamps on products which are to be used as samples for quality control, experimental or research;

-- stamps on products which have been subject to an irregularity in another State or where tax has been paid in another State.
+- stamps on products that have been subject to an irregularity in another state or where tax has been paid in another state.

 Tax may be credited where the cigarettes or tobacco are damaged after production or returned as being out of date or unfit for sale.

-Traders who subject to the tax are obliged to maintain records and accounts of:
+Traders who are subject to the tax are obliged to maintain records and accounts of:

 - stamps orders;